2CARUS/SE465-HW-WebService-Backend/README.md

 ## Notes
 - This code base does not need to be downloaded and ran
 - Every commit to this repository automatically deploys it to Azure
+- The only purpose for downloading and running this code would be to deploy it somewhere else

 ## Assignment description
 > ...
 This group assignment requires you to design and implement a small prototype in order to show case the successful use of web services in order to solve a specific domain.